 The written minutes for this meeting are only an overview of what was discussed.
-For verbatim comments of this meeting, a recording is available upon request.
-Please contact Jovial Harper at HarperJ@coj.net to acquire a recording of the meeting.
+For verbatim comments on this meeting, transcripts are available upon request.
+Please contact Jovial Harper at HarperJ@coi.net to acquire a recording of the meeting.